 What's new in Azure Migrate

-Azure Migrate helps you to discover, assess, and migrate servers, apps, and data to the Microsoft Azure cloud.
+Azure Migrate helps you to discover, assess, and migrate on-premises servers, apps, and data to the Microsoft Azure cloud.
 This article summarizes new features in Azure Migrate.

-A new version of Azure Migrate was released in July 2019.
+The current version of Azure Migrate was released in July 2019.

-- Current (new) version: Use this version to create Azure Migrate projects, discover on-premises machines, and orchestrate assessments and migrations.
+- Current version: Use this version to create Azure Migrate projects, discover on-premises machines, and orchestrate assessments and migrations.

 - Previous version: For customer using the previous version of Azure Migrate (only assessment of on-premises VMware VMs was supported), you should now use the current version.
 In the previous version, you can no longer create new Azure Migrate projects, or perform new discoveries.
 You can still access existing projects.
 To do this in the Azure portal > All services, search for Azure Migrate.
 In the Azure Migrate notifications, there's a link to access old Azure Migrate projects.